alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - the administration of provisions related to Wage Loss plans
   - the administration of provisions regarding Job Creation programs

+Almost all of today’s seniors receive income from Canada’s public pensions.
+Basic financial support is also available to survivors, people who become too disabled to work, and their children.
+These pensions and benefits are delivered through the Canada Pension Plan (CPP) and Old Age Security (OAS) programs.
+Together, the CPP and OAS programs provide a modest base upon which Canadians can build their retirement income.
+The amount of CPP benefits is based on an individual’s CPP contributions.
+Employees between the ages of 18 to 70 years old make contributions that are calculated on their annual pensionable earnings between a minimum and a maximum amount.
+The minimum amount is frozen at $3,500, while the maximum pensionable earnings are set each January, based on increases in the average wage in Canada.
+Employment Insurance (EI) is the program with the greatest impact on payroll.
+This program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.
+It also provides coverage for Canadians who are sick, pregnant or caring for a newborn or adopted child.
+Individuals who must care for a family member who is seriously ill with a significant risk of death may also be assisted by Employment Insurance benefits.
+Application of the EI rules will be looked at in more detail in another chapter.
+The first Unemployment Insurance (UI) Act was passed into law in 1940, and was based on the British Unemployment Insurance Act, 1935.
+Since that time, the UI Act has been repealed and replaced four times – in 1955, 1971, 1985, and most recently in 1996.
+Clarifying details on how the act is to be applied are found in the EI Regulations, which are amended as required.
+The purpose of the act is to provide income support during a temporary interruption of earnings with the emphasis on returning the unemployed to the labour force as quickly as possible.
+Contributions to the plan and the amount of benefits are based on a percentage of insurable earnings.
+The ceiling on insurable earnings is reviewed annually to keep pace with increases in average income and the cost of living.
+The premium rates payable by an insured employee and the employer are also determined annually.

 Service Canada
 ~~~~~~~~~~~~~~~~~